JetBrains/teamcity-documentation/topics/git.md

 <td>

-The idle timeout for the git fetch operation when the agent\-side checkout is used.
+The idle timeout for the `git fetch` operation when the agent-side checkout is used.
 The fetch is terminated if there is no output from the fetch process during this time.
 Prior to 8.0.4 the default was 600.

 </td></tr></table>